radius-project/radius/docs/contributing/contributing-releases/README.md

 1. After maintainer approval, merge the pull request to `main`.

-1. Create a PR to merge into the release branch (format: `release/x.y`) in the radius repo.
+1. Create a new branch and a PR from that branch to merge into the release branch (format: `release/x.y`) in the radius repo.
 Cherry-pick the commit containing the `versions.yaml` changes and the release notes from the previous steps in this PR.
 You can get the commit hash by running `git log --oneline` in the main branch.
 This will ensure that the version changes and release notes are included in the release branch ([Example](https://github.com/radius-project/radius/pull/6114/files)).
 PLEASE USE `-x` HERE TO ENSURE VERSION HISTORY IS PRESERVED.

    ```bash
    git cherry-pick -x <COMMIT HASH>
    ```